bee42/rancher-ondemand/README.md

 __Example__: provisioner.tf

-Then we create a file describing our three docker-nodes, on which the Kubernetes-Cluster will be installed later.
+Then we create a file describing our three docker-nodes, on which the Kubernetes-Cluster will be installed later:
 * resource: Name, Baseimage (here: Ubuntu 16.04), RAM, Region etc.
 * connection: How can terraform connect to the created droplet
 * provision: Which commands should be executed, e.g. to install docker